Filter by Category:

-Where can I find the texts and resources used within the free Literacy eLessons?
+Locate texts and resources used within Literacy eLessons

 August 11, 2020

-If you’re one of the thousands of teachers who utilized the Literacy eLessons to support remote instruction last spring, we’re happy to report that this resource will continue to be available for free.
+If you’re one of the thousands of teachers who utilized the Literacy eLessons to support remote instruction in 2020, we’re happy to report that this resource will continue to be available for free.

-Every comprehension lesson comes with links to texts and other resources mentioned in the lesson video.
+Every reading comprehension lesson plan comes with links to texts and other resources mentioned in the lesson video.
 Here’s how to find these teaching tools:

 1. Access the Literacy eLessons webpage and select a lesson

 To view the entire collection of lessons, simply visit the Literacy eLessons webpage.
 You will notice that the videos are organized first by core comprehension skills such as inferring, retelling, summarizing, questioning, and so on.
 Then, beneath each category is a series of lessons for each grade band.